benahm/ApexDataFramework/docs/INTRO.md

 Here we present a framework that will help you access your salesforce data without having to rewrite the same SOQL query each time

-The framwework holds in two main classes QB & DAO
+The framwework holds in two main classes QB & DM

 *QB* : Query Builder let you build soql queries

-*DAO* : Data Access Object offers methods to access data in Salesforce
+*DM* : Data Mapper offers methods to access data in Salesforce